salesforce/django-declarative-apis/docs/source/endpoint_resource.rst

         )

-The resource_adapter expects the authentication handler to conform to the following configuration schema.
+The :code:`resource_adapter` expects the authentication handler to conform to the following configuration schema.

 .. code-block::